Using omniplate to analysis data from plate readers¶

 1 0.23 A1 0.27 45.0 17.0 17.0

 etc., and where time is in hours.
-To do so, change the platereadertype:

 p= om.platereader("ExampleData.tsv", "ExampleDataContents.xlsx",

-platereadertype="tidy", wdir= "data")
+platereadertype="tidy", datadir= "data")

 Loading ExampleData.tsv Columns must be labelled 'time', 'well', 'OD', etc., and time must be in units of hours.
-Experiment: ExampleData --- Conditions: 0.25% Mal 0.5% Mal 1% Mal 1.5% Mal 2% Mal 2% Raf 3% Mal 4% Mal Strains: Mal12:GFP Mal12:mCherry Mal12:mCherry,Gal10:GFP Null WT Data types: Unnamed: 0 OD GFP AutoFL mCherry Ignored wells: None Warning: wells with no strains have been changed to "Null" to avoid confusion with pandas.
+Experiment: ExampleData --- Conditions: 0.25% Mal 0.5% Mal 1% Mal 1.5% Mal 2% Mal 2% Raf 3% Mal 4% Mal Strains: Mal12:GFP Mal12:mCherry Mal12:mCherry,Gal10:GFP Null WT Data types: OD GFP AutoFL mCherry Ignored wells: None Warning: wells with no strains have been changed to "Null".

 You can also change the datasheet for the data,

-p= om.platereader("ExampleData.xlsx", "ExampleContents.xlsx", dsheetnumber= 1)
+p= om.platereader("ExampleData.xlsx", "ExampleContents.xlsx", dsheets= [1])

-and the working directory,
+and the working or data directory, e.g.,

 p.changewdir("newdata")